AACE Conflicts of Interests Policy

 1. DEFINITIONS

-• Accredited Continuing Education (CE) – consists of educational activities for which the learner may receive continuing medical education (CME)/CE credits based on accreditation awarded to the CE provider by a recognized accrediting body (e.g., Accreditation Council for Continuing Medical Education (ACCME; www.aacme.org) or similar accrediting body).
+• Accredited Continuing Education (CE) – onsists of educational activities for which the learner may receive continuing medical education (CME)/CE credits based on accreditation awarded to the CE provider by a recognized accrediting body (e.g., Accreditation Council for Continuing Medical Education (ACCME; www.accme.org) or similar accrediting body).
 Accredited CE activities “serve to maintain, develop, or increase the knowledge, skills, and professional performance and relationships that a physician, care team member, or other professional healthcare provider uses to provide services for patients, the public, or the profession.”
 Please see the Accredited Continuing Education Policies for further information on COI for accredited activities.

 • Blind Trust – a trust instrument in which the trustee has full discretion over the assets, and the trust beneficiaries have no knowledge of the holdings of the trust.
 The trustor initiates the trust and maintains the ability to terminate the trust, but otherwise exercises no control over the actions taken within the trust and receives no reports from the trustee while the blind trust is in force.